localpreservation/presentations/2016-09-09-localpastnyc.md

 Note:

 We are taking notes on today's workshop in an [open Google Document](http://bit.ly/localpastnyc-notes).
-Please add your own comments, resources, and observations to the document throughout today's workshop.
+Please add your own comments, resources, and observations to the document throughout the workshop today.
+Our notes provide a record both for everyone who is here today and anyone who wanted to be here and couldn't make it!

 ---